pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

 ### $group Memory Consumption And Mitigation

 Like the `$sort` stage, the `$group` stage has the potential to consume a large amount of memory.
 The aggregation pipeline's 100 MB RAM limit equally applies to the `$group` stage.
-As with sorting, you can use the pipeline's `allowDiskUse: true` option to avoid this limit for heavyweight grouping operations, but with the same downsides.
+As with sorting, you can use the pipeline's `allowDiskUse:true` option to avoid this limit for heavyweight grouping operations, but with the same downsides.

 In reality, most grouping scenarios focus on accumulating summary data such as totals, counts, averages, highs and lows, and not itemised data.
 In these situations, considerably reduced result data sets are produced, requiring far less processing memory than a `$sort` stage.
 Contrary to many sorting scenarios, grouping operations will typically demand a fraction of the host's RAM.